99robots/wpsite-content-resharer/readme.txt

 * Unzip the file
 * Upload the `wpsite-content-resharer` folder to your `/wp-content/plugins` directory (do not rename the folder)
 * Activate the plugin from Plugins menu.
-* Configure the plugin's options from Content Resharer tab in your WP Admin.
+* Configure the plugin's options from WPsite Content Resharer tab in your WP Admin.

 == Frequently Asked Questions ==